 Global Matrix 3.0: Cross-Country Knowledge Translation

 Global Matrix 3.0 is the next installment (2018) of the twice-yearly international initiatives that Active Healthy Kids Global Alliance conducts.
 In 2016, Global Matrix 2.0 evaluated various aspects of child and youth active living in 38 countries spread across six continents (https://www.activehealthykids.org/).
 Global Matrix 3.0 is scaling up the project to include 52 countries.
 As part of this initiative, country-specific teams are developing Report Cards by appraising current evidence using rigorous methods and by assigning standardized grades to previously developed indicators of active living.
-The Report Cards summarizes current evidence on not only key contexts such as family and peers, schools, and neighbourhood environment, but also the government strategies, policies, and investments that impact these contexts.
-The Report Cards will be unveiled in December 2018 in Aldelaide, Australia.
+I was the leader of the 2016 India Report Card and will lead the 2018 as well.
+I have put together an Indo-Canadian team that is independently developing the evidence-based scientific Report Card by assessing physical activity, sedentary behaviour, and multiple contextual factors that impact these behaviours in children and youth.
+The Report Card summarizes current evidence on not only key contexts such as family and peers, schools, and neighbourhood environment, but also the government strategies, policies, and investments that impact these contexts.
+The Report Cards will be unveiled in December 2018 in Adelaide, Australia.

 Seasonality and Active Saskatoon Kids